superhenrikke/superhenrikke.github.io/books.md

 - Kongen forteller av Harald Stanghelle (In Norwegian, started reading it in 2021)
 - Analfabeten som kunne regne av Jonas Jonasson (Norwegian translation, started reading it in 2021).
 - I think you'll find it's a bit more complicated than that by Ben Goldacre (Started reading it in 2021).
+- Harry Potter and the Prisoner of Azkaban (Harry Potter og fangen fra Azkaban) by J.K.
+Rowling.
+(Norwegian translation)